PennyLaneAI/pennylane-sphinx-theme/README.rst

     - Merge in your PR once it is approved.
 2. Prepare the PST for release.
     - Once PR is merged it will trigger the `Pre-Release Version Bump <https://github.com/PennyLaneAI/pennylane-sphinx-theme/actions/workflows/pre_release_version_bump.yml>`__ workflow.
-    - Adjust the release version number as necessary.
+    - The workflow will open a PR ``Pre-release version bump to X.Y.Z``.
+Adjust the release version number as necessary.
     - Merge in the ``Pre-release version bump to X.Y.Z`` PR.
 3. Release a new version of the PST.
     - Once ``Pre-release version bump to X.Y.Z`` PR is merged in it will automatically create new release of PST.